-Are parents of newly enrolled students notified, in a language they understand, of results of language proficiency assessments, availability of services, types of programs, and other options for ELLs?
-Do the notification procedures enable parents to make well-informed educational decisions about the participation of their children in the district's ELL program, other educational options, and services?
+Are parents of newly enrolled students notified, in a language they understand, of results of language proficiency assessments, availability of services, types of programs, and other options for ELLs? to the notification procedures enable parents to make well-informed educational decisions bout the participation of their children in the district's ELL program, other educational ptions, and services?